Q: How did your love of teaching movement to children begin?

 A: From the age of 20 I was already teaching young children what we called recreational gymnastics, which is basically artistic gymnastics taught at a level that is achievable for children of all abilities and ages.
 I was lucky enough to work with a great friend and mentor who taught me so much about how to teach children effectively.
 Learning from someone who was already an excellent and very experienced teacher gave me a very thorough and rich grounding.
 I will be forever grateful for all that I learned at the very start of my teaching journey.

 Having been a gymnast for several years on a competitive level, I was already very passionate about the sport and eager to teach it to others.
 I taught both recreational and competitive gymnastics for many years and loved it all.
 I learned how to teach skills from scratch by teaching the very basic movements and building on those until eventually the end skill was achieved.
-I learned that quality teaching makes a huge difference to a child’s progress, as does the of basic and more complicated skills.
+I learned that quality teaching makes a huge difference to a child’s progress, as does the repetition of basic and more complicated skills.

 Back then I certainly did not know just how valuable it was to develop children’s coordination at a young age.
 Through watching, learning and experiencing, I learned how to teach the basic fundamental movement skills in a creative and fun way to young children.
 That is where my love of working with the children began – especially younger children.